NREL/SOEP-QSS-Test/Status.md

   * The default --zMul and --dtZMax options suffice with directional derivative support to give accurate/robust zero-crossing detection

 ### Case600
-* OCT is currently generating many event indicators with no reverse dependencies
+* OCT is currently generating 5 event indicators with no reverse dependencies
 * The room temperature variable, TRooAir.T, is not set up in the FMU as an output variable so QSS runs must use the inefficient local output support
 * The simulation has almost no zero-crossing events
 * Some event indicators have very large magnitudes (1e60 and DBL_MAX) that are problematic wrt overflows